MikeGShelby/team-generator/README.md

 Developed by Mike Shelby

 ## Tests
-Unit tests were completed using Jest.js.
+Unit tests were completed using Jest.
 Tests were run on a parent Employee class and each of its extended classes: Manager, Engineer, and Intern.

 ![Unit Tests Screenshot](https://github.com/mikegshelby/team-generator/raw/master/assets/videos/four-passing-tests.gif "Tests GIF")